Crozzers/EmailBlocker/README.md

 # EmailBlocker
 Deletes emails from blacklisted addresses (Gmail only)

 Are you a student?
 Do you have a school/college email?
-Are you tired of recieving borderline spam emails from your place of education?
+Are you tired of receiving borderline spam emails from your place of education?
 Does your school's GSuite policies make it impossible for you to actually block people?
 ![Tired of this?](img/spam-notice.png)